-Law largely retained by the act requires the Director of Public Safety, in consultation with the Director of Health and in accordance with the Administrative Procedure Act (the APA), to certify immobilizing and disabling devices and to publish and make available to the courts, without charge, a list of approved devices together with information about the manufacturers of the devices and where they may be obtained (immobilizing and disabling devices are used under certain motor vehicle-related provisions, including provisions related to a grant of limited driving privileges during the period of a license suspension.
+Existing law requires the Director of Public Safety, in consultation with the Director of Health and in accordance with the Administrative Procedure Act (the APA), to certify immobilizing and disabling devices and to publish and make available to the courts, without charge, a list of approved devices together with information about the manufacturers of the devices and where they may be obtained (immobilizing and disabling devices are used under certain motor vehicle-related provisions, including provisions related to a grant of limited driving privileges during the period of a license suspension--see, for example, the discussion under "Limited driving privileges under an OVI suspension").
 The manufacturer of an immobilizing or disabling device must pay the cost of obtaining the certification of the device to the Director of Public Safety, who must deposit the payment in the Drivers' Treatment and Intervention Fund established by R.C.
 4511.19 and 4511.191.